Policy Solutions for the Pandemic

 - Increasing telehealth access and monitoring;

-- Permitting pharmacists to test for COVID-19;
+- Permitting pharmacists to test for COVID-19 and administer COVID-19 vaccines;

 - Enlisting medical and nursing students to support doctors and nurses fighting COVID-19;

-- Beginning to eliminate unnecessary budget commitments;
+- Eliminating unnecessary budget commitments;

-- Instituting a hiring freeze in state government; and
+- Instituting a hiring freeze in state government;

-- Allowing establishments with an existing liquor permit to sell and deliver alcohol on carryout menus.
+- Allowing establishments with an existing liquor permit to sell and deliver alcohol on carryout menus;